Dirge (band): History

 Dirge was formed near Paris in 1994.
 The original band members were Marc T. (guitar / programming) and Laurent P. (vocals / programming).
 In the industrial genre of bands like Godflesh or Pitchshifter, the duet's music was a hybrid of corrosive guitars, robotic hammerings, and scratching samples.
 Three demo tapes were recorded during this first period.

 After the departure of Laurent, bass player David K. and guitarist Franck T. joined the band.
 This first change in the line-up coincided with a noisier and less electronic curve: dark, tortured, and dissonant, the first album Down, Last Level was released in 1998.

 In 1999, Alain B. (drums) and Christophe "Zomb" D. (machines) joined the band.
-Re-humanized with the use of a real drum, the music of Dirge became much more massive and stifling, as the guitars became the center of gravity with the release of the second album Blight And Vision Below A Faded Sun (released in 2000 on the own band’s label, Blight Records).
+Re-humanized with the use of a real drum, the music of Dirge became much more massive and stifling, as the guitars became the center of gravity with the release of the second album Blight And Vision Below A Faded Sun (released in 2000 on the own band's label, Blight Records).
 With this record, the band took "a further step toward a much heavier music with more progressive and dark compositions", as written by C. Lorentz in the book "Carnets Noirs, Acte II."

 Replacing Franck and David, Christian M. (bass) and guitarist Stéphane L. joined Dirge in 2001.
-Three years later, the third record, And Shall The Sky Descend, saw the light and presented a more psychedelic aspect of the band’s music.
-If heavy guitars stayed in the center of the four long pieces that had built ASTSD, the extremely slow-downed tempos, creeping samples, minimal parts, violin, didgeridoo and female vocals of Von Magnet’s Flore Magnet presented the result of four years of musical evolution.
+Three years later, the third record, And Shall The Sky Descend, saw the light and presented a more psychedelic aspect of the band's music.
+If heavy guitars stayed in the center of the four long pieces that had built ASTSD, the extremely slow-downed tempos, creeping samples, minimal parts, violin, didgeridoo and female vocals of Von Magnet's Flore Magnet presented the result of four years of musical evolution.

 In November 2006, the band went back into the studio to record its fourth album, Wings Of Lead Over Dormant Seas.
-Released one year later as a double CD set, it featured Kill the Thrill’s singer Nicolas Dick on two tracks and received a notable welcome from the press, Terrorizer's J. C. Santos summing up about WOLODS that "For once the word 'genius' is entirely appropriate".
+Released one year later as a double CD set, it featured Kill the Thrill's singer Nicolas Dick on two tracks and received a notable welcome from the press, Terrorizer's J. C. Santos summing up about WOLODS that "For once the word 'genius' is entirely appropriate".

 April 2011 saw the release of the fifth record, Elysian Magnetic Fields revealing new structures and atmospheres, full of melody and melancholy, highly praised by press and listeners.

-"Elysian Magnetic Fields is a remarkable album, that has to be listened to, for it causes a direct feedback" states german magazine Legacy.
+"Elysian Magnetic Fields is a remarkable album, that has to be listened to, for it causes a direct feedback" states German magazine Legacy.

 For www.roadburn.com : "This is a stunning release and unlikely to be bettered this year".

-After several tours to promote the album (as well as some line-up changes), Dirge joins the roster of fine French avant-garde label Debemur Morti Productions (home of Blut Aus Nord, Behexen, Archgoat, Rosetta, Year Of No Light).
+After several tours to promote the album (as well as some line-up changes), Dirge joins the roster of fine French avant-garde label Debemur Morti Productions (home of Blut Aus Nord, Behexen, Archgoat, Rosetta, Year of No Light).

-The sixth album Hyperion was released in March 2014.
+The sixth album, Hyperion, was released in March 2014.

-"French stargazers' fascination with titanic sludge isn't just a phase"

 In March 2019, the band announced they had broken up.